driedpampas/guideonline/src/content/blog/guide.md

 > Disclaimer - We WON'T be responsible if anything happens with your device. - Neither Windows 7 (old python version) nor RealmeUI 4 (lk method was patched) are supported

-> If you have unlocked already skip to [[EXTRA] Installing a Custom recovery and ROM](#iii-installing--a-custom-recovery-and-rom)
+> ℹ️ If you have unlocked already skip to [[EXTRA] Installing a Custom recovery and ROM](#iii-installing--a-custom-recovery-and-rom)

 > Make sure to back up your data, because you will lose it.
 If you want to back up your RealmeUI install just in case use the [Backup guide (in wiki)](posts/back-up-your-data)

-> **Make sure to read and do all of the steps to avoid your device being bricked.**
+> **✴️ Make sure to read and do all of the steps to avoid your device being bricked.**

-> **WARNING: RUI4 disables fastboot access if previously unlocked, only upgrade to RUI3 until it is resolved.**
+> **📛 WARNING: RUI4 disables fastboot access if previously unlocked, only upgrade to RUI3 until it is resolved.**

 * * *